Kennedy Space Center Visitor Complex Launches into the Future with Gateway: The Deep Space Launch Complex Opening June 2022

 As well as offering a “nose-to-nose” view of the SpaceX Falcon 9 booster, Gateway's second floor features a 30-foot, floor-to-ceiling Robotic Trail Blazers Wall with interactive touchscreen displays through which guests can learn about almost 40 different satellites and probes in space.
 Also, in this area will be a HoloTube presentation station where guests can learn about the high-powered James Webb Space Telescope by manipulating holographic imagery, video, and animation through a touchscreen kiosk.

 Nearby, guests will be transported into the future of space travel at Spaceport KSC, the first and only airport of the future.
 Upon entering the concourse, travelers will be surrounded by the sights and sounds of a galactic spaceport: atmospheric airport chatter will encompass travelers as they peer through windows at distant views of active launches and landings.
 The main concourse features multiple screens that showcase destination promo videos and departure and arrival information.
 Guests will then board their “spaceships” – in a two-story, 4D flying theater – for one of four journeys: Cosmic Wonders, Daring Explorers, Red Planet, or Uncharted Worlds.
-Each distinct destination allows for the possibility of a different experience with each visit.
+Each distinct destination allows for a different experience with each visit.

 Gateway's rooftop will be a versatile space for launch and landing viewing and hosting special events.
 Affixed to the rooftop will be a Planewave CDK20 Telescope with an Espirit 100mm triplet deep sky APO refractor.
 An Altair 125mm solar refractor will offer access to some of the sky's most amazing celestial and solar wonders.
 The stunning images can then be shared for educational purposes.